-The relative response to the coronavirus pandemic by the Eurozone, US election uncertainty and central bank stimulus initiatives are pushing down the USD to EUR exchange rate in the second half of last year until early January when the trend changed direction in favour of the greenback so far in 2021.
+The relative response to the coronavirus pandemic by the Eurozone, US election uncertainty pushed down the USD to EUR exchange rate in the second half of last year until early January when the trend changed direction in favour of the greenback so far in 2021.

 Other more optimistic forecasters, believing the ECB’s support of the eurozone economy is working, suggest EUR/USD will test new highs at the very beginning of 2021.
 If this early test holds they believe EUR/USD will have a good chance of a strong upside trend against the U.S. dollar this year.

 USDEUR experienced a sell-off to its yearly lows in mid December as investors moved away from the safe haven of the dollar and into riskier assets, off the back of Biden winning the presidential election and the positive news of COVID-19 vaccine testing.